Fitting into Ugandan Culture as a Westerner

 The above are just a few of the Cultural Mistakes to Avoid in Uganda that are good to know about when visiting Uganda – Ugandans will be pleased that you have made an effort to learn their cultural ways that are meaningful to Ugandans.

 We may have cultural differences but we can cross them through meaningful conversations.
+Surprisingly many visitors are surprised as to how wrong that they were in their pre-visit assessment of the Country.

 Your time in Africa, in Uganda will become a lot more meaningful if you avoid cultural mistakes by being culturally sensitive to your Ugandan hosts in the Pearl of Africa.